 Have you ever thought about your physical readiness for retirement?
 If your retirement dream includes active pursuits or playing with your grandkids, now is a great time to think about ways to get physically ready to do those things.
 Here are five ways you can be physically ready for retirement.

-Move your body daily: We all know we need to do it, but make it a high priority in your years leading up to retirement.
+Move your body daily: We all know we need to do it, but make it a high priority in the years leading up to retirement.
 You’ve been taking care of other people, now take care of yourself by exercising every day.
 Find something you enjoy doing!

-Eat healthily: Increase your fruit and vegetable intake, decrease your sugar and simple carbohydrates, drink tons of water and get your protein!
+Eat healthily: Increase your fruit and vegetable intake, decrease your sugar and simple carbohydrates, drink tons of water, and get your protein!
 These simple changes will give you more energy to pursue your retirement dreams.

 Give up bad habits: If you’ve had “quit smoking” on your New Year’s Resolution for years, retirement is an even better incentive to kick the habit!
 Think of all of the money you can save by giving up bad habits like smoking, drinking too much, and/or overeating.
-Then, think about how much more enjoyable your retirement will be if your health is optimized.
+Then, consider how much more enjoyable your retirement will be if your health is optimized.
 You’ve got this!

 Prepare Emotionally For Retirement